eviishondell/evolone-pui-hw/final-project/README.md

 ![Portfolio](../final-project/images/hifi-revise.png)

 ## Feedback Summary

-Summarize the feedback you received in the lab session and discuss how it influenced your design (\~300 words).
+In our recent lab session, I received valuable feedback that guided several design refinements for my project.
+The initial feedback highlighted that maintaining a consistent color scheme across all pages would enhance the user experience by creating a more cohesive look.
+Based on this suggestion, I updated the project page to incorporate the blue theme from the home page.
+This decision helped unify the design aesthetic and create a visual connection between pages, making navigation feel more intuitive.

+Another area of improvement was the organization of projects.
+Previously, projects were categorized as either open access or password-protected.
+However, feedback suggested that organizing them by topic, such as "Wearables" or "Research," would be more user-friendly and align better with how users might approach the content.
+Implementing this categorization provides visitors with a clearer understanding of each project’s focus area, improving accessibility and engagement.
+Additionally, I decided to allow users to click into each project page, regardless of access permissions.
+If a project is password-protected, users will encounter a prompt to enter the password to view restricted content.
+This approach was inspired by feedback indicating that users might still want to explore project previews before committing to access requirements.

+Lastly, I was advised to make the resume page more dynamic and engaging.
+To address this, I chose to make the resume interactive by enlarging text when it is active on the timeline and decreasing it when it is not.
+This subtle interaction improves readability and draws attention to relevant sections, making the experience more engaging.
+The feedback encouraged these enhancements, leading to a design that feels more polished and user-centered.

 ## Milestones

-Complete Home Page (Landing Page) layout and functionality.
+- Complete Home Page (Landing Page) layout and functionality.
-Build Projects Page and clickable project previews.
+- Build Projects Page and clickable project previews.
-Finalize Resume Page and additional testing for all pages.
+- Finalize Resume Page and additional testing for all pages.
-Final testing, bug fixes, performance optimization, and documentation.
+- Final testing, bug fixes, performance optimization, and documentation.

 ### *Implementation Plan*